Please see below selected recent ethics-related change.

 - Discussing the ethics of computer science, a leading researcher argued “the computer-science community should change its peer-review process to ensure that researchers disclose any possible negative societal consequences of their work in papers.

-- Meanwhile, Ethical OS is a toolkit containing questions and possible scenarios "technologists should be aware of before launching their product into the wild".
+- Meanwhile, Ethical OS is a toolkit containing questions and possible scenarios which argues that "technologists should be aware of before launching their product into the wild".

 - The Ethics of Neuroscience examined the fundamental questions being raised by our growing understanding of the human brain.
 New technologies are allowing us control over the human brain like never before.
 As we push the possibilities should we ask how far is too far?
 For example, neurosurgeons can now provide treatments for things that were previously untreatable, such as Parkinson’s and clinical depression, but while many are cured, others develop side effects such as erratic behaviour and changes in their personality.